AgentME/es6-unweak-collections/README.md

 ES6 Harmony Collections
 ===========================================

+**This was a fork of es6-collections changed to work well under browserify.
+[core-js](https://github.com/zloirock/core-js/) (especially when used via [Babel](https://babeljs.io/)) has since better met my needs, so consider this module deprecated.**

 The aim of this repository is to provide an **unobtrusive, performances oriented** shim for ES6 collections such **Map** and **Set** for node.js and Browserify.